 Literacy is a key skill that is essential for every other part of the curriculum.
 We aim to provide every child with the skills to communicate effectively in speech and writing.
-The children are inspired to develop a love of literature.
+We prioritise the development of pupils' spoken language throughout our curriculum and intend that our pupils are inspired to develop a love of literature.

 All of this is done with our three core Christian Values at the heart of everything: courage, compassion and wisdom.
 Courage never to give up and to persevere even when the learning is challenging; compassion to help create a shared understanding of how to treat each other both inside and outside of the classroom and to appreciate that we all learn in different ways and at different paces; and wisdom to learn from our successes and our mistakes to help us make even wiser choices the next time.

-We understand that there is a direct link between reading for pleasure and attainment, and therefore aim to provide a breadth of inclusive enrichment opportunities to appeal to a diverse range of readers, interests and backgrounds, including children with SEND, EAL and PP.
+We understand that there is a direct link between reading for pleasure and attainment and therefore we aim to provide a breadth of inclusive enrichment opportunities to appeal to a diverse range of readers, interests and backgrounds.

 At St John’s Walham Green we aim to provide our children with a high-quality education in writing that will develop their ability to write with fluency and to master the mechanics of writing, therefore equipping them with fundamental skills, imperative in their continued education and life beyond.
 As an integral part of our curriculum, we intend to contribute to the development of children as thinkers and learners, instilling a love of and true interest in writing.

 The National Curriculum summarises two dimensions in which it believes children should be competent: transcription and composition.
 All pupils, from Early Years to Year 6, are given many opportunities to develop their skill and knowledge, creatively and imaginatively, both inside and outside of the classroom.
 These opportunities include writing for purpose, and across diverse and authentic audiences.
 It is our intention that the curriculum is inclusive and accessible to all groups of children in our school.